cksystemsteaching/selfie/manuscript/semantics.md

 [Binary Number](https://en.wikipedia.org/wiki/Binary_number "Binary Number") : A number expressed in the binary numeral system or base-2 numeral system which represents numeric values using two different symbols: typically 0 (zero) and 1 (one).

-It may be hard to believe but knowing elementary arithmetic is enough to understand this book.
+It may be hard to believe but determination and knowing elementary arithmetic is enough to understand this book.
 The source code of selfie, that is, the around one hundred and fifty thousand characters of `selfie.c` represented by around one million bits get their meaning in pretty much the same way than having bits represent numbers: by changing them.
-The only difference is that the process of change is a bit more involved than elementary arithmetic.
+The only difference is that the process of change is a *bit* more involved than elementary arithmetic.

 T> The semantics of bits on a machine is created by changing these bits!